prisma-labs/graphqlgen/README.md

 ## Introduction

 `graphqlgen` is a CLI that translate GraphQL schemas into scaffolded resolver implementations and type definitions.
 It currently supports **TypeScript** (more languages will be added soon).

-These are the main benefits provided by   graphqlgen`:
+These are the main benefits provided by `graphqlgen`:

-- Map GraphQL schema to resolver implementation
+- Automated mapping from GraphQL schema to resolver implementation
-- Type-safe data flow inside of resolvers (resolver return value and `parent` value)
+- Type-safe data flow inside of resolvers
-- Auto-completion & error-catching on resolver arguments as well as on return & `parent` values
+- Auto-completion & error-catching on resolver arguments (including `parent`) and return values

+Programming in type-safe environments provides a lot of benefits and gives developers confidence about their code. `graphql` leverages the strongly typed GraphQL schema with the goal making your API layer type-safe while reducing the need to write through code generation.

 ## Features